Akane Tsunemori: Critical response

 Reactions to Akane during the series' early episodes were mixed.
 Hiroko Yamamura from Japanator liked the way the first episode focused on Akane's first day as a police officer and her opinions about it.
 Rebecca Silverman of Anime News Network and Thomas Zoth of The Fandom Post expressed similar response to her debut due to how she different she was from other cops.
 Zoth said that in later episodes he liked the relationships Akane established with Masaoka and Ginoza, which resulted in several interesting scenes, and grew to care about Akane during the first half of the series in "a somewhat ironically 'moe' way, as she's grown as a character".
 Neo magazine's David West noted how weak Akane's character was in early episodes because Kogami did all the work.
 Bamboo Dong of Anime News Network was more critical of the character, calling her "a blank slate".
 She said Akane is "uninteresting and forgettable, and her previous role in the show as the moral compass seems to have waned as well".
 Fantasy Mundo's Patricia Llamas stated the manga adaptation was faithful to Akane's characterization as it explored the deep bond with Kogami and the flaws with the Sybil System, a theme also explored with the other members of the cast.

 Despite initial mixed reactions to the character, Akane's growth during the series earned praise.
 Chris Beveridge of The Fandom Post website was more optimistic based on her stronger behaviour.
-Silverman said that ever since her best friend's death at Shogo Makishima's hands, Akane underwent major character development as she due to how she views the law as well as bond with Kogami.
+Silverman said that ever since her best friend's death at Shogo Makishima's hands, Akane underwent major character development due to how she views the law as well as bond with Kogami.
 In a later review, Dong said the character's uninteresting traits stop appearing in the second half of the series.
 Zoth appreciated her character arc in the climax as seen through Ginoza's perspective.
 Similarly, Bamboo Dong and Kotaku said, found her more appealing due to her character arc.